fastaidocsprint/styleguide/README.md

 * `tuple[int,int]`
 * `tuple[int,...]`

-`tuple` type hints require explicit dimensions to be specified or the use of `type,...` for variable dimensions, while `list` type hints only need to specify the type of the list for variable dimensions.
+`tuple` type hints require explicit dimensions to be specified or the use of `type,...` for variable dimensions, while `list` type hints only need to specify the type of the list for variable dimensions. `list` and `tuple` also requires `from __future__ import annotations`.

 ### When to use the `typing` package?